SiliconLabs/wisun-br-linux-docker/README.md

     docker run -ti --privileged --network=wisun-net wisun-br -D

-### I have restarted my docker image and I can't ping my WiSun device anymore
+### I have restarted my docker image and I can't ping my Wi-SUN device anymore

 The proxy creates the necessary routes when it receives a Neighbor Solicitation.
 Your host has probably cached this information.
 The easiest way to fix that is